micro/micro/docs/reference/README.md

 }
 ```

+### Web Dashboard

+View and query services in a web browser at localhost:8082.
+The web dashboard is a simple
+layer on top of the system to visualise services and their endpoints.
+Additionally it generates
+dynamic forms for easy querying.

 ## Plugins

 Micro is a pluggable architecture built on Go's interface types.
 Plugins enable swapping out underlying infrastructure.